Beha’alotcha

 They’re tired of manna.
 They want meat.

-Some of the Divine Spirit that’s on Moshe is transferred to those 70 leaders, and now Moshe doesn’t have to go it alone.
+HaShem causes some of the Divine Spirit that’s on Moshe to be transferred to those 70 leaders.
+Now, Moshe doesn’t have to go it alone.

 We all have burdens, both physical and non-physical.
 And none of us are meant to go it alone.
 We’re meant to create our personal communities of friends and family members, people we trust with our inner thoughts and emotions, people we can count on to come through when we need them, people to whom we can give the same in return.

 Rabbi Menachem Feldman says that it wasn’t about the meat.
-Think about it—The people complained that, in Egypt, they were given fish, cucumbers, watermelons, leeks, onions, and garlic, all for free.
+What was their “beef?”—The people complained that, in Egypt, they were given fish, cucumbers, watermelons, leeks, onions, and garlic, all for free.

 At first look, that makes no sense.
-In Egypt, they didn’t even get the straw they needed to make the bricks they needed in order to do the building they were forced to do for free.
-So, what was he implying?
+In Egypt, they didn’t even get the straw they needed to make the bricks they needed in order to do the building they were forced to do, for free.

 In Egypt, before being burdened by the commandments in the Torah, they ate freely, without restrictions on what and how they could eat.